 Remember, we saw that any given year your stock holdings might lose half of their value.
 We’ll see in Rule #3 that each year we will want to gradually convert some of our stocks to bonds so that we don’t hold too much risk by the time we need the money.
 One popular guideline we’ll discuss later is to “own your age in bonds.”

 We’re going to continue working on this plan all the way through Rule #10.
 Right now it probably looks like you are going to need a lot of money.

 OK.
 So how much do you need to save?
 Here a short answer that works for most young adults: 5% of your gross paycheck for those big ticket items, and another 10% for your retirement.

 And if you haven’t already, you should use the very first money you save to establish a sound financial lifestyle before investing for the future.
 I have a separate video about this.

-If you get a paycheck, you already get a large slice withheld for various taxes.
+If you get a paycheck, your employer already withholds a large slice for various taxes.
 Here are some guidelines—details will vary state-to-state, individual-to-individual.

 Our human behavior is that if we don’t see it, we don’t miss it.
 So a time-proven strategy for saving is to pay yourself first with that 15% automatically deposited.

 Here’s a balanced budget that works for many people.
 See how this works for you.
 It applies 45% of your gross income to your essential expenses that you need, and 15% to discretionary, or fun stuff.1-2